joshio1/joshio1.github.io/_posts/2023-12-29-how-to-enable-https-on-rails-application-deployed-using-kamal.md

 You can also use `kamal env push` to update environment variables and `kamal traefik reboot` to restart Traefik.
 See `kamal traefik help` for more options.

-## Next Part: Configure Sidekiq and Redis
+## Next Steps

+You've now completed the Hetzner series with a Rails application deployed on Hetzner with HTTPS enabled.
+For additional Kamal configuration topics, check out:

-<a href="/posts/kamal-rails-series-configure-sidekiq-and-redis/">Continue to Part 4</a> to add Redis and Sidekiq to your Kamal configuration.
+- <a href="/posts/kamal-rails-series-configure-sidekiq-and-redis/">Configure Redis and Sidekiq with Kamal</a>
+- <a href="/posts/kamal-quick-commands/">Kamal Quick Commands</a>

-**Previous articles in this series:**
+**Previous articles in this Hetzner series:**
-- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploy a basic Rails application using Kamal on Hetzner</a>
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Part 1: Deploy Rails application on Hetzner</a>
 - <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Part 2: Add Postgres to your deployed Rails application</a>